learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - Doctor.all: should return a list of all doctor instances
     - Doctor#greet: should print a greeting that would make any patient feel welcomed!
     - Doctor.find_by_speciality: should take a specialty string as an argument and return a list of the doctors who have that specialty

+## General Feedback
+- Good code style in general - missing an end here or there.
+- Good sense of class vs instance variables and methods
+- Some lack of clarity around which model holds the reference and how to update and use that relationship.
+- Let's try to grab time soon to build out a small relationship and get clear on the essentials of how to implement the relationships in code.